kongnorman/Perceptron-Model/bin/README.md

 # Code

-When the code is run (on MacOS), one can expect to see this within Terminal:
+When the code is run (on MacOS), one can expect to see output of the same format within Terminal:

 ```shell
 weights initial